-Things to watch out for would be milk (especially common in toffee sauces), gelatine (yes, really!) and certain E numbers which may not be vegan.
+Things to watch out for would be milk (especially common in toffee sauces), gelatine (yes, really!), and certain E numbers that may not be vegan.
 This vegan E number guide by The Elated Vegan is really useful!

-My two favourite vegan-friendly ice cream sauces are by Askeys and I think they have quite a few different flavours.
+My two favorite vegan-friendly ice cream sauces are by Askeys and I think they have quite a few different flavors.
 These are also available in Sainsbury’s, Tesco and Asda for those in the UK:

 Vegan Sprinkles For Ice Cream Cone Cupcakes: